Last updated on October 5th, 2019 at 10:05 pm

 Choose some destinations and dive deep for information.

 When you’re decided that you really want to travel long, it’s time to take out all those pictures and magazine clippings you’ve been keeping all these years.
 Time to plan your long trip.
 Which countries do you want to visit?
 Which places have you been dreaming to see?
 Now, at this point, you shouldn’t be worried about the complete “how” of the plan yet.
 Get inspired.
 Collect ideas and gather inspiration.
 You will be able to focus on details and edit any plans later on.

 Begin with some destinations you have in mind.
-Have been dreaming of that beach in Cancun?
-Have you always wanted to meditate in Bali?
+Have been dreaming of visiting Turkey?
+Always wanted to meditate in Bali?
 Or maybe you want to start off in a city near your home town?
 Write down a few of the destinations you would love to visit, check where they are in the map, get online and dive deeper for more information (culture, food, people).
 Again, this is for keeping you inspired and to begin having some ideas of where you would want to go during your long trip.
 If you have a friend who has traveled to places you want to visit, check out with them, too.
 Some of my favorite resources are Travel Guides who will explain to you how to travel in Thailand.

 Now that you are ready with some ideas and more information in your hands, time to draft an itinerary.
 Again, don’t fully worry about the how yet.
 An itinerary is a basic travel structure that you can follow and you can break.
 You want to avoid not having a total clue about your plan because this is going to be a long trip and not a quick few days trip where you can just stay in one place to relax.
 Longer trips need to start with some structure, which can easily be changed once you’re at it.